 Thomas Walter’s fourth child, Jane, was born in Islington in about 1863.
 The 1881 census records her living with her parents and family at 45 Woodpecker Road in Deptford: she is described as a “milliners assistant”.

 Thomas Walter’s fifth child, Walter, was born in Islington in about 1865.
-He married Alice (surname unknown), and they had at least three children – Walter Thomas born in about 1885, Alice Lilian in 1890 and Nellie Clara in about 1892 (details below).
+He married Alice Thomas, and they had at least three children – Walter Thomas born in about 1885, Alice Lilian in 1890 and Nellie Clara in about 1892 (details below).
 The 1881 census records him as a carpenter and the 1891 census as a “farm carrier”, living at 124 New Rolt Street in Deptford.
+In 1901 the family were at 18 Seldon Road, Camberwell: Walter was a carpenter and Alice an “assistant in factory”.
+Ten years later they were at 76 Ewart Road in Forest Hill.

 Thomas Walter’s sixth child, Alfred Edward, was born in Deptford in about 1867.
 The 1881 census records him living with his parents and family at 45 Woodpecker Road.
 He married Ada, and in 1891 the two of them were living with his sister Caroline and her family at 120 New Rolt Street, Deptford.